 Apart from the above-mentioned careers in Intellectual Property Rights, law professionals interested in IPR law can also carve a niche for themselves in fields such as analytics and strategy, researching and advocating IPRs, philosophy of IPR as well as assessment and marketing of IPR technologies.

 As is evident, IPR career opportunities are innumerable, making IP a great field for law professionals to venture into.
 In many cases, a law student would be fulfilling more than one or all the roles associated with IPR protection, especially in India where IPR specialization firms are fewer.
-Law students interested in building IPR careers are required to specialise in IP laws by enrolling in special courses related to IP protection.
-Students can also enrol in special online courses provided by Federation of Indian Chambers of Commerce and Industry (FICCI) and World Intellectual Property organisation (WIPO).
+Law students interested in building IPR careers are required to specialize in IP laws by enrolling in special courses related to IP protection.
+Students can also enroll in special online courses provided by Federation of Indian Chambers of Commerce and Industry (FICCI) and World Intellectual Property organization (WIPO).